The Uttoxeter Canal was a short-lived commercial flop that owed its existence to politics, rather than economics.

 The work proceeded in a leisurely fashion, although it was completed to a high standard, and the canal was opened in stages between 1808 and 1811.

-A branch to Hanging Bridge, near Ashbourne, which was part of the original proposal, was never built.
+A planned branch to Hanging Bridge, near Ashbourne, was never built.

 Although the canal was, essentially, a white elephant which lost money from the day it opened, it had its users.

 The main industrial users were the copper works at Oakamoor and Alton and the collieries in Gibridding Wood and around Cheadle, which were connected to the canal by the Woodhead Tramroad.

 In addition, limestone from Caldon Low fed limekilns at Oakamoor, Alton, Rocester and Uttoxeter.

 The rest of the traffic was mostly domestic and agricultural.

 Evidence for the wear and tear caused by boat passage can be seen at a surviving bridge, called Seventy Bridge, where towing ropes have cut grooves into the stonework.

 A knotched wooden plank, bolted to one side of the bridge, that was supposed to protect the stonework, is still in place after 160+ years.